umbraco/UmbracoDocs/13/umbraco-cms/extending/macro-parameter-editors.md

 # Macro Parameter Editors

 {% hint style="warning" %}
-Macros are deprecated and will be removed in the next version.
-We recommend using Partial Views or Blocks in Rich Text Editor.
+Macros will be removed in the next version.
+Consider using Partial Views or Blocks in Rich Text Editor.
 {% endhint %}

 Every macro can contain parameters.
 Options for the Editor to set when they insert the Macro to customise the output.
 There are some useful default types.
 For example: